 Apple gives us no control over refunds in any way whatsoever.
 You will need to submit a request to Apple for a refund for any App Store app, including BusyCal and BusyContacts.
 This can be done by signing into reportaproblem.apple.com with your Apple ID.

 BusyCal and BusyContacts on macOS is available via our online store as well as via a subscription from the Mac App Store.
 Since we've answered some of the most common questions already, below is a concrete comparison between the different licensing models to find out which one's better for you.
+Please note, due the differences in licensing and terms between App Store / Setapp and our Direct store, products purchased or subscribed from one store cannot be replaced or interchanged on another.

 One-time purchase of a perpetual license you own for $49.99 USD (further discounts when purchasing both BusyCal and BusyContacts).